tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 A `bdqffdq:hasResponseStatus` is always categorical, a `bdqffdq:hasResponseComment` is always literal, a `Response.result` may be either a categorical `bdqffdq:hasResponseResult` or a literal `bdqffdq:hasResponseResultValue`.

-It is precicely because of this potential for results to be represented as RDF or as non-RDF structured data that the `Named Individuals` such as `bdqffdq:COMPLIANT` used in results are given labels in all upper case with underscores to facilitate their use and recognition as string constant values in non-RDF contexts.
+It is precisely because of this potential for results to be represented as RDF or as non-RDF structured data that the `Named Individuals` such as `bdqffdq:COMPLIANT` used in results are given labels in all upper case with underscores to facilitate their use and recognition as string constant values in non-RDF contexts.

 ### 2.5 Organization of the bdqffdq: classes  (non-normative)